Diego Fortuna

 Diego Fortuna (born 14 February 1968) is a retired male discus thrower from Italy.

 Biography

 He represented his native country in two consecutive Summer Olympics (1996 and 2000).
-He won the men's discus throw event at the 2001 Mediterranean Games, and set his personal best (64.69 m) on 24 June 2000 at a meet in Ravenna.
+He won the men's discus throw event at the 2001 Mediterranean Games, and set his personal best (64.69 m) on 24 June 2000 at an international meeting in Ravenna.

 Achievements

 National titles

 Fortuna won 14 national championships at individual senior level.